-Global Studies Interdisciplinary Major
+Global and Cultural Studies Interdisciplinary Major

-Global and Cultural Studies is an interdisciplinary program designed for students interested in the relationship between cultural forms, everyday life, and structures of power in a global context.
+Global and Cultural Studies is an interdisciplinary program designed for students interested in the relationship between cultural forms, everyday life and structures of power in a global context.

 You can tailor the program to focus on a particular concentration and earn a minor in a specific language.